khalti-sudip/FinancialMediator/README.md

 # Banking Middleware API

-A Django-based middleware application for managing banking operations, KYC, and investment accounts integration.
+A Django-based middleware application for managing banking operations, KYC, and investment accounts integration, with OpenTelemetry monitoring.

 ## Features